City Writes Fiction Competition 2017

 - Please do not submit more than one story per term.
 Multiple submissions will not be read.

-- You will be informed of the outcome of your submission by the end of week 8 (summer term 23rd June 2017).
+- You will be informed of the outcome of your submission by the end of week 8 (Autumn term 24th November 2017).
 No comments or feedback will be given on unsuccessful submissions.

 Look out for future news items on subsequent City Writes’ events or follow us @writingmatters1